carljadepabunan/CYAi_RAG-LLM/README.md

             a.
 Open The Downloaded "vs_BuildTools"
             b.
 Select Desktop Development with C++ and Select this:
-            c.
-Windows 10 SDK or Windows 11 SDK (it depends on your computer windows version)
+                  - Windows 10 SDK or Windows 11 SDK (it depends on your computer windows version)
-            d.
-MSVC v142 - VS 2019 C++ x64/x86 build tools (or later)
+                  - MSVC v142 - VS 2019 C++ x64/x86 build tools (or later)
             e.
 Click Install
 ### B. Cloning The Repository
    1. Open Visual Studio Code